torokmg/King-County-Housing/README.md

 What condition the house is in
 What year the house was built in
 Whether the house is on the waterfront
-Which zipcode type each house is in
+Which zip code type each house is in

 **Recommendation**
 Out of the 6 most significant features from our model, half are able to be changed by someone wanting to increase the value of their home: